Pylons/pyramid_blogr/docs/blog_models_and_views.rst

 Index view template
 -------------------

-First delete everything in the ``/templates`` folder.
+First rename ``mytemplate.jinja2`` to ``index.jinja2``.

-We will now create the file ``layout.jinja2``, a template file that will store a "master" template that from which other view templates will inherit.
+Lets now go over the contents of the file ``layout.jinja2``, a template file that will store a "master" template that from which other view templates will inherit.
 This template will contain the page header and footer shared by all pages.

-In ``/templates`` create the file ``layout.jinja2`` with the following content.

 .. literalinclude:: src/blog_models_and_views/templates/layout.jinja2
     :language: jinja
     :linenos:
-    :emphasize-lines: 25,34
+    :emphasize-lines: 17,36

 .. note::

     The ``request`` object is always available inside your templates namespace.

-Inside your template, you will notice that we used the method ``request.static_url`` which will generate correct links to your static assets.
+Inside your template, you will notice that we use the method ``request.static_url`` which will generate correct links to your static assets.
 This is handy when building apps using URL prefixes.